 The internet of things (IoT) is a network of dedicated devices -- called things -- deployed and used to gather and exchange real-world data across the internet or other networks.
 Examples of this technology in operation include the following:

-- Cardiac patients have a heart sensor installed after surgery, reporting diagnostic information about each patient's heart to a monitoring physician.
+- Cardiac patients have a heart sensor installed after surgery that reports diagnostic information about their heart function to a monitoring physician.

 - Homes use sensors for tasks including security and home management, such as lights and appliance control, with status reporting and control performed through smartphone apps.